bizon/selling-partner-api-sdk/clients/vendor-direct-fulfillment-inventory-api-v1/README.md

 The Selling Partner API for Direct Fulfillment Inventory Updates provides programmatic access to a direct fulfillment vendor's inventory updates.

+## Documentation

+Learn more about this Selling Partner API by visiting the [official documentation](https://github.com/amzn/selling-partner-api-docs/tree/main/references/vendor-direct-fulfillment-inventory-api/vendorDirectFulfillmentInventoryV1.md).

+Also, see the [generated documentation](https://bizon.github.io/selling-partner-api-sdk/modules/_sp_api_sdk_vendor_direct_fulfillment_inventory_api_v1.html) for this API client.

 ## Installing

 ```sh